 The story circulating in maker circles in early 2026 is that the small-maker economy is in retreat.
 Etsy is shrinking, AI is hollowing out search, the $600 1099-K rule is about to bury everyone in tax forms, and the Post Office is making shipping unaffordable.
 Each of those claims has a kernel of truth.
 Each of them is also wrong in a specific, traceable way.

-Etsy is filtering, not collapsing — its 2025 active-seller count is 5.6 million, only 1.5% lower than 2024, after the new shop setup fee filtered out tourists (Etsy FY2025 10-K).
-AI search is reshaping discovery, but it's also driving 752% more referral traffic to e-commerce sites than a year ago (Search Engine Land).
-The $600 1099-K threshold was repealed before it took effect (Avalara).
-And the July 2026 USPS rate change is more about eliminating two weight tiers than a blanket increase (USPS Newsroom).
+Etsy is filtering, not collapsing — its 2025 active-seller count is 5.6 million, only 1.5% lower than 2024, after the new shop setup fee filtered out tourists (Etsy FY2025 10-K (opens in new tab)).
+AI search is reshaping discovery, not hollowing it out — around 16% of Google searches now trigger an AI Overview that cites its sources (Semrush (opens in new tab)).
+The $600 1099-K threshold was repealed before it took effect (Avalara (opens in new tab)).
+And the July 2026 USPS rate change is more about eliminating two weight tiers than a blanket increase (USPS Newsroom (opens in new tab)).

 Below: six platform shifts actually reshaping handmade in 2026, each anchored to primary sources and each paired with one thing a maker should do about it.
 Arranged loosely by leverage — the shifts that affect the most makers come first.

 The short version (skim this and bail if you want): Etsy's seller decline slowed to 1.5% in 2025 and the post-setup-fee filter is stabilizing the marketplace at 5.6M sellers.
-The AI search shift is real — 16% of Google queries now trigger AI Overviews, and ChatGPT Shopping Research launched November 2025 with 50M daily shopping queries.
-Faire crossed $3B GMV and 800K retailers.
-TikTok Shop's US GMV hit $15.1B in 2025, 79% concentrated in beauty.
+The AI search shift is real — 16% of Google queries now trigger AI Overviews, and ChatGPT Shopping Research launched November 2025 with hundreds of millions using ChatGPT to compare products.
+Faire crossed $3B GMV.
+TikTok Shop's US GMV reached an estimated $15.1B in 2025, with beauty and personal care its largest category.
 The $600 1099-K threshold was repealed by OBBBA in July 2025 — the federal rule is back to $20K and 200 transactions.
-And the July 12, 2026 USPS Ground Advantage Commercial change consolidates the 4oz/8oz weight tiers and changes the dimensional divisor — the headline 11.8% rate increase lands unevenly across package sizes.
+And the July 12, 2026 USPS Ground Advantage Commercial change consolidates the 4oz/8oz weight tiers and changes the dimensional divisor — the ~11.8% average rate increase lands unevenly across package sizes.

 Shift 1: Etsy is filtering, not collapsing